KennyMcGeoch/LeetCodeExercises/README.md

 1518.
 Water Bottles (Easy)
 1523.
 Count Odd Numbers in an Interval Range (Easy) 1524.
 Number of Sub-arrays With Odd Sum (Medium)
-1527.
+1526.
+Minimum Number of Increments on Subarrays to Form a Target Array (Hard) 1527.
 Patients With a Condition (Easy)
 1528.
 Shuffle String (Easy)
 1534.
 Count Good Triplets (Easy)